SilverPhoenix99/postgres-rust/notes.md

   * `makeColumnRef`:
     * splits the name (`.`) from subscripts (`[]`)
     * `*` is only allowed as the last item of the whole source list, if there are no indexes.
-    * `*` is allowed in any position after an index, and can show multiple times.
+    * `*` is allowed in any position after an index, and can show up multiple times.
     * examples:
       * `x` -> `(["x"], [])`
       * `x.y` -> `(["x", "y"], [])`